tim-harding/tim-harding.github.io/src/blog/annas-archive/index.md

 I _should_ have just padded the data and used a Hilbert curve.
 I was concerned that handling different viewport shapes and sizes would make the rendering and data loading more complex.
 In hindsight, it would have been much, much simpler, but I certainly didn't anticipate the difficulty of the route I actually took.
 The linked illustation I went off offers virtually no explanation of how the pieces fit together or why it works the way it does.
 I wound up having to reverse-engineer the technique from first principles after tying my brain into knots over all the edge cases.

 As I learned from other submissions after the fact, [Gilbert Curves](https://github.com/jakubcerveny/gilbert?tab=readme-ov-file) would have been better-looking and easier.
 This algorithm builds on the one I used, greatly reducing the amount of cases to handle and choosing more aesthetic paths as a result.
 Although I'm kicking myself for the amount of time I spent on this, I'm glad to know about this alternative for future projects.

+## Tile loading

+## WebGL rendering

+## Vue and Svelte

+One of my subgoals for this project was to try [Svelte](https://svelte.dev/), having seen so many people rave about it.
+I ended up switching back to [Vue](https://vuejs.org/) about halfway through the project out of disappointment.

+The first and biggest issue I couldn't get around was the tooling.
+LSPs in Neovim can be a bit fiddly to set up so this could just be skill issues, but after checking and re-checking the [lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#svelte) instructions multiple times, I could not get completions working in Svelte files.
+Auto-formatting and syntax highlighting were also broken.
+I dealt with this for a while before giving up on a solution.

+Granted, tooling for Vue isn't perfect either.
+Volar doesn't complete component imports in templates, for example, and renaming Vue files doesn't trigger automatic import updates.
+I had a difficult time getting Volar working with TypeScript properly as well, and it took multiple sessions of attempts to fully resolve.
+Part of my reticence to get Svelte working properly comes from knowing how long it already took for Vue.
+I'm disinclined to go through that hassle twice.

+Both frameworks are very similar overall, with single-file templates and proxy-based reactivity.
+However, everything that Svelte does, Vue does equally well or better.
+In particular, Vue reactive primitives greatly outshine Svelte runes. `$state`, `$derived`, and `$effect` simply don't offer the kind of control and flexibility that Vue does.
+While you can get by with the equivalent `ref`, `computed`, and `watchEffect`, I regularly find uses for `reactive`, `watch`, and `shallowRef`, with the rest coming in handy for niche situations.
+Vue also automatically proxys types like `Map` and `Set` that I often use, while Svelte supports a much more limited set of types for deep reactivity.

+I ultimately abandoned Svelte because its reactivity wasn't picking up changes to a sparse array I was using for my image cache.
+Without the `{ deep: true }` option of `watch` to listen to the whole array or a way to bail out with a manual `triggerRef`, I didn't see how to handle my case.
+I guess you could have a `$state(false)` and toggle it to force updates, but why deal with kludgy things like that?
+Vue already has great APIs for all kinds of situations.
+Debugging flakey reactivity isn't worth whatever simplicity Svelte purportedly has.

+I'll be sticking with Vue for the foreseeable future.
+The documentation is great, and tooling is too, aside from the Volar and TypeScript LSPs.
+It isn't perfect, but it's a sure sight better than React or any other framework I've tried.